previder/Previder-Powershell-Module/README.md

 - UseOTP - Required when manually sending your OTP challenge code
 - Uri - Only used when connecting to an alternative environment (defaults to https://portal.previder.nl/api)

+### Set-AnnexusRateLimitHandling

+Change how this module handles hitting the API rate limit for the Annexus API.

+- WaitForRateLimitReset -  $true/$false (defaults to true).
+Defines wether the module should delay requests if the rate limit is about to be hit.
+If this is set to false, hitting the rate limit will throw an error.
+- RateLimitWaitThreshold - Number (0-1500, default 100).
+When the remaining amount of requests allowed is below this value and WaitForRateLimitReset is set to true, the module will wait until the rate limit is reset.

 ### Set-HandleByCustomer
 - Id (optional) - Id of the subcustomer which you loke to switch to (to clear this setting, only call base function)